mentalisttraceur/python-with/README.rst

             return action(value)
         return None

-except that it's also portable to Python implementations and versions that don't support the ``with`` statement.
+except that on Python implementations that don't have the ``with`` statement, this package portably implements equivalent logic.

 Portability